• +1-800-513-5423

 Cocaine is an extremely addictive drug that can lead to addiction the very first time you use it.
 Side effects can include, increased heart rhythm and blood pressure, cardiac arrest, seizures, and even death can be among the side effects of cocaine abuse.
 Using cocaine is dangerous and the more you consume or use, the worse the side effects can get, putting distress on the brain and the heart.
 Cocaine-related deaths occur when there is too much of the drug in your system, causing rapid beating of the heart, putting the whole cardiovascular system in a state of emergency.
 This can lead to seizures and respiratory failure.

 Cocaine, not unlike any drug, targets the brain’s neurotransmitters or the brain’s reward system.
 This will result in some pleasurable feelings of euphoria and well-being.
-Over a period of time, this will change the way our brain functions, leading the person to repeat the use of the drug.
-Cocaine is highly addictive itself but when you change the chemical makeup and the delivery system by changing the powder into rocks known as Crack, the use of the drug can go up exponentially, due to the fact that the drug enters your system in a more efficient way through the lungs and straight up to the brain.
-Binge use will raise the risks of severe side effects, due to the fact that the user will need to intake more and more of the drug to try to get the desired effect that they got when they did the drug for the first time.
+Over some time, this will change the way the brain functions, leading the person to repeat the use of the drug.
+Cocaine is highly addictive itself but when you change the chemical makeup and the delivery system by changing the powder into rocks known as Crack, the use of the drug can go up exponentially, because the drug enters your system in a more efficient way through the lungs and straight up to the brain.
+Binge use will raise the risks of severe side effects since the user will need to intake more and more of the drug to try to get the desired effect that they got when they did the drug for the first time.
 This will lead to anxiety, irritability, and for some, a temporary state of paranoia or psychosis.
-Snorting cocaine for a prolonged period of time will irritate the inside of the nose and cause scabs to form on the mucous membrane which has been linked to septum damage that can lead to septum collapse.
+Snorting cocaine for a prolonged period will irritate the inside of the nose and cause scabs to form on the mucous membrane which has been linked to septum damage that can lead to septum collapse.

 Signs and Symptoms of Prolonged Cocaine Abuse